libelle17/autofax/README.md

 If more files have been generated, the successive movements and recordings are being carried out with all of them.

-13) Depending on the configuration the functionaliy of hylafax and/or capisuite is being checked and if necessary and possible restored (including by installation of those programs)
+13) Depending on the configuration the functionaliy of hylafax and/or capisuite is being checked and if necessary and possible restored (including by installation of those programs; in case of a fritzcard 2.0 or a fax modem USR5637 an additional automatic configuration can be done)

 14) In case of respective command line options faxes are being deleted and the program is finished.